RetroDECK/ES-DE/INSTALL.md

 ### Unix

 ```
---display [index]               Display/monitor to use (1, 2, 3 or 4)
+--display [index, 1-4]          Display/monitor to use
 --resolution [width] [height]   Application resolution
 --windowed                      Windowed mode, should be combined with --resolution
 --fullscreen-normal             Normal fullscreen mode
 --fullscreen-borderless         Borderless fullscreen mode (always on top)
 --vsync [1/on or 0/off]         Turn VSync on or off (default is on)
 --max-vram [size]               Max VRAM to use (in mebibytes) before swapping
---gpu-statistics                Display framerate and VRAM usage overlay
 --no-splash                     Don't show the splash screen during startup
 --gamelist-only                 Skip automatic game ROM search, only read from gamelist.xml
 --ignore-gamelist               Ignore the gamelist files (useful for troubleshooting)